Vegan Life > Recipes > Desserts & Sweets > Perfect Vegan Apple Crisp

 Instructions

-3. Add the lemon juice and vanilla to the apples, and toss to coat the apples.
+3. Add the lemon juice and vanilla extract to the apples, then toss to coat the apples.

-4. In a small bowl, mix the 1/3 cup of brown sugar, cornstarch, 1 tsp. cinnamon, and 1/4 tsp. salt until well combined.
-Slowly sprinkle the dry mixture over the apples, occasionally stopping to toss the apples to coat them evenly.
-Pour the apple mix into the greased baking dish.
+4. In a small bowl, mix 1/3 cup of brown sugar, cornstarch, 1 tsp. cinnamon, and 1/4 tsp. salt until well combined.
+Slowly sprinkle the dry mixture over the apples, then toss the apples to coat them evenly.
+Pour the apple mix into your greased baking dish.

-5. In a large mixing bowl (you can use the apple bowl, but dry it first), combine the remaining dry ingredients (oats, flour, brown sugar, cinnamon, salt), and mix well.
-Cut the butter into thin slices and cut it into the dry mix using a fork.
+5. In a large mixing bowl (you can use the apple bowl, but dry it first), combine the dry topping ingredients (oats, flour, brown sugar, cinnamon, salt), and mix well.
+Cut the butter into thin slices, then cut it into the dry mix using a fork.
 Once the butter is about half-combined with the dry ingredients, mix using your fingers until the mixture is crumbly.
 Don’t overmix it or allow the butter to soften too much.

-6. Sprinkle the oat crumble topping over the apple mixture evenly, and place the dish in the preheated oven.
-Bake for 35-45 minutes, until apples are fork-tender and the crispy topping has turned slightly golden brown (your baking time may vary, depending on the apples you use and whether you use a glass or metal dish).
+6. Sprinkle the oat crumble topping over the apple mixture evenly, then place the dish in the preheated oven.
+Bake for 35-45 minutes, until apples are fork-tender and the crispy topping has turned golden brown.
+Your baking time may vary slightly, depending on the type of apples and baking dish you use.

-7. Allow to cool for 15 minutes before serving.
-Serve in a bowl with a scoop of non-dairy vanilla ice cream.
+7. Allow the apple crisp to cool on a wire rack or hot pads for 15 minutes before serving.
+Serve in a bowl with a scoop of non-dairy vanilla ice cream and a drizzle of caramel.

 Notes & Hints